 Official secondary school transcripts must show the date of graduation and must be delivered directly to ECPI University from the secondary school.
 Transcripts marked as issued to student are not considered "official."
 The Admissions Advisor can assist applicants with the request form for secondary school transcripts.
 Certificates of attendance, copies of diplomas, special high school diplomas or modified high school diplomas are not acceptable to establish proof of high school graduation.
-Applicants are responsible for providing ECPI with the official transcript or for providing ECPI with the authorization to secure transcripts.
+Applicants are responsible for providing ECPI with the official transcripts.
 Students are responsible for the fees related to securing high school transcripts.